sectalks/sectalks.github.io/canberra.md

 ## Date & Time

-For June 2016 the meeup will be on the 7th from 6pm.
+The next meetup will be on July 12th, from 6pm.

-On an ongoing basis meetups will be on the second Tuesday of each month (i.e. 12th July will be the next meetup).
+On an ongoing basis meetups will be on the second Tuesday of each month.

 ## Location